Region IV Public Health Training Center

 See All Upcoming Sessions

-Note: This is a recording of a webinar held in 2013.
-Training Overview Looking at public health from a business perspective is vital, particularly in this uncertain economic time.
-Join us for an enlightening discussion on public health business planning with Dr. Stephen Orton.
-Dr. Orton will provide an overview of public health business planning, including the value of applying business principles to public health, key elements of a strong business plan and case studies where public health agencies/departments have developed successful business plans.
-The Models of Excellence lecture series highlights current public health issues or topics.
-The goal of the series is to explore the connection between innovation and public health practice as well as identify ways in which public health practitioners and health science faculty can facilitate the translation of innovation into practice.
+Note: This is a recording of a webinar held on December 14, 2017.
+Training Overview This is a recording of the live webinar "Recruitment: Planning and Best Practices."
 The course contains two modules: a content module and a resources and evaluation module.
 After accessing both modules, learners will earn a certificate of completion.
 When the certificate is available, learners will see a Certificate button on their dashboard.
 This recording is approximately 90 minutes.
 There are no prerequisites.
 Participants will need a broadband internet connection (Google Chrome or Mozilla Firefox are preferred browsers) and computer speakers.
 For technical support, please contact emoryphtc@emory.edu.
-About the Trainer Dr. Stephen Orton, co-author of Public Health Business Planning: A Practical Guide and Deputy Director, Executive Education, with the North Carolina Institute for Public Health at the Gillings School of Global Public Health, UNC-Chapel Hill.
 This project is supported by the Health Resources and Services Administration (HRSA) of the U.S. Department of Health and Human Services (HHS) under grant number UB6HP31680, Public Health Training Centers for $4,348,992.
 This information or content and conclusions are those of the author and should not be construed as the official position or policy of, nor should any endorsements be inferred by HRSA, HHS or the U.S. Government.
 Read more

 Shopping Cart